Journalism students attend first in a series of workshops with global powerhouse

 The University of Central Lancashire (UCLan) has been chosen to receive training and support from Google News Lab.

 The institution’s journalism programme has become one of 150 around the world to gain help with a system developed for professional newsrooms by the international technology powerhouse.

-Google News Lab University Network provides in-person training, when possible, and online training materials to professors and students on topics ranging from immersive storytelling, data journalism, trends, trust/verification and more.
+Google News Initiative provides in-person training, when possible, and online training materials to professors and students on topics ranging from immersive storytelling, data journalism, trends, trust/verification and more.

 Vincent Ryan, a former business reporter at The Sunday Times, is a Google News Lab teaching fellow and he delivered the first workshop to first-year students at University’s Preston Campus.